vitorgalvao/tape/README.md

 Usage:
-  tape backup             Update definitions and backup settings tape restore <tgz>      Restore settings from previous backup tape list               Show all supported software and which you are backing up tape launchd <on|off>   Load or unload an agent to perform daily backups tape update             Force update of backup definitions tape version            Show tape version
+  tape backup             Update definitions and backup settings tape restore <tgz>      Restore settings from previous backup tape list               Show supported software separated by what will be backed up tape launchd <on|off>   Load or unload an agent to perform daily backups tape update             Force update of backup definitions tape version            Show tape version